 The Ionia Department of Public Safety does not do criminal background checks, but they may be done through the Michigan State Police.

-Officer Mike Cronk serves as the department's School Liaison Officer.
-Officer Cronk, who is D.A.R.E.
+Officer Chirs Flanders serves as the department's School Liaison Officer.
+Officer Flanders, who is D.A.R.E.
 Instructor Certified, spends a portion of his day at the Ionia High School where he walks the hallways, patrols the parking lots, and handles any criminal activity involving students on campus.
-Officer Cronk provides presentations to students involving topics such as personal safety, bullying, and other legal issues.
-Officer Cronk also spends time at the middle and elementary schools within the city assisting in conflict resolution, eating lunch and joining the students on the playground.
-"Providing security to the school and building positive relationship with the students is my primary goal." - Officer Cronk
+Officer Flanders provides presentations to students involving topics such as personal safety, bullying, and other legal issues.
+Officer Flanders also spends time at the middle and elementary schools within the city assisting in conflict resolution, eating lunch and joining the students on the playground.
+"Providing security to the school and building positive relationship with the students is my primary goal."

-Officer Mike Cronk teaches the D.A.R.E.
+Officer Chris Flanders teaches the D.A.R.E.
 (Drug Abuse Resistance Education) Program in the Ionia Junior High School.
 Each year, approximately 250 sixth grade students receive the 10-week instructions on how to resist both drugs and violence, how to make good decisions, how to feel confident about their choices, as well as other important lessons.

 Upon request, the department gives tours of its facility to organizations such as Head Start, Boy Scouts, Girl Scouts, and other local groups including day care centers.
 The tours often include a close look at the police cruisers and fire trucks as well as information regarding personal safety and fire safety.